omicscode/omicscode/README.md

 - Software Development: C++(2010-2021), 2024-: RUST as a full stack from bioinformatics, software, cloud and hpc management, web and machine and deep learning.
 - Web Development: RUST 🦀 i use Axum, Rocket, Dioxus, Actix, Warp, Yew, Leptos
 - Desktop,Terminal and HPC Development: eGUI, Iced, Ratatui.
 - Machine and Deep Learning: RUST using Burn, Tch, Linfa, SmartCore, Candle.
-Python for bioinformatics analysis, machine and deep learning using PyTorch, Tensorflow and Keras as and when required.
+Python for bioinformatics analysis, machine and deep learning using PyTorch.
 - As a prolific reader and coder (I wrote and developed every software as single lead bioinformatician at every employment).
 - I served as a single lead bioinformatician from software developer to bioinformatics data analysis, machine learning and HPC cloud management at every employment.
 - I dont vibe code and use language models.
 Few of them are given below and some of these are under active development.